-This topic describes a reference architecture for VMware Tanzu Operations Manager (Ops Manager) and any runtime products, including VMware Tanzu Application Service for VMs (TAS for VMs) and VMware Tanzu Kubernetes Grid Integrated Edition (TKGI), on Azure.
-It builds on the common base architectures described in Platform Architecture and Planning Overview.
+This topic describes an Azure reference architecture for VMware Tanzu Operations Manager and any runtime products, including VMware Tanzu Application Service for VMs (TAS for VMs) and VMware Tanzu Kubernetes Grid Integrated Edition (TKGI).
+This architecture builds on the common base architectures described in Architecture and planning for Ops Manager and runtimes.

-For additional requirements and installation instructions for running Ops Manager on Azure, see Installing Ops Manager on Azure.
+For additional requirements and installation instructions for running Tanzu Operations Manager on Azure, see Installing Tanzu Operations Manager on Azure.

 Azure Virtual Data Center (VDC) uses a hub and spoke model for extending on-premises data centers.
 For more information about VDC, see the Azure Virtual Datacenter e-book.

-When installing Ops Manager, you can use this model to place resources in resource groups.
-For example, an Ops Manager installation contains:
+When you install Tanzu Operations Manager, you can use this model to place resources in resource groups.
+For example, an Tanzu Operations Manager installation contains:

-The diagram below illustrates the reference architecture for Ops Manager on Azure using the hub and spoke model described above.
+The following diagram illustrates the reference architecture for Tanzu Operations Manager on Azure using the hub and spoke model described above.

-The sections below provide guidance about the resources that you use for running Ops Manager on Azure.
+The sections below provide guidance about the resources that you use for running Tanzu Operations Manager on Azure.

 The following sections provide guidance about networking resources.

-The following are general requirements and recommendations related to networking when running Ops Manager on Azure:
+The following are general requirements and recommendations related to networking when running Tanzu Operations Manager on Azure:

 You must enable virtual network peering between hub and spoke resource groups.
 For more information, see Virtual network peering in the Microsoft Azure documentation.